MinhasKamal/StupidKeylogger/README.md

 Surely you can use it in many other ways; and also enhance its ability by adding a screen capturer, or sound recorder, and so on.

-**Note:** *I will also not take any responsibility of someone else's ill act with my program*.
+**Note:** *I will not take any responsibility of someone else's ill act with my program*.
 But I do believe that a real learner will learn a lot from this.

 This is actually a pre-project for [TrojanCockroach](https://github.com/MinhasKamal/TrojanCockroach).